Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Several transformation persistence methods in PrsMgr_PresentableObject have been marked deprecated.
 Transformation persistence should be defined using directly Graphic3d_TransformPers constructor and passed by a handle, not value.

+@subsection_upgrade_710_selprops Dynamic highlight and selection properties

+Release 7.1.0 introduces *Graphic3d_HighlightStyle* - an entity that allows flexible customization of highlighting parameters (such as method, highlight color and transparency).
+Therefore, API of methods related to highlighting in the following core classes:
+- *AIS_InteractiveContext* (methods HilightWithColor(), Hilight());
+- *PrsMgr_PresentationManager* (method Color());
+- *SelectMgr_EntityOwner* (method HilightWithColor())
+was changed to process Graphic3d_HighlightStyle instead of Quantity_Color.

+Method AIS_InteractiveContext::Hilight is now deprecated and highlights interactive object with selection style.

+Group of methods AIS_InteractiveContext::IsHilighted changed behavior - now they only check object's or owner's highlight flags in global status.
+If highlight color is required on application level, overloaded methods AIS_InteractiveContext::HighlightStyle for owner and object must be used instead.

+The following methods were replaced in AIS_InteractiveContext API:
+- *HilightColor*, *SetHilightColor* were replaced by *HighlightStyle*, *ChangeHighlightStyle*;
+- *SelectionColor* setter and getter were replaced by *SelectionStyle*, *ChangeSelectionStyle*.

+API of Prs3d_Drawer was extended to allow setting up styles for both dynamic selection and highlighting.
+Therefore, on application level changing highlight style for particular object must be implemented via SelectMgr_SelectableObject::HilightAttributes() and processed in entity owner.

 @subsection upgrade_710_removed Removed features

 The following obsolete features have been removed: